 Pursuant to the Planning Act, the Township may also accept undevelopable lands, storm water management areas, and woodlots for the purposes of passive recreation and educational uses, although these lands should not be considered part of the required parkland dedication (as per Section 13.10.4 of the Official Plan).
+Some residents also suggested that aggregate pits be rehabilitated for public recreational use; this option would require further investigation into sustainable funding for site development and long-term maintenance.

-Should there be a need to supplement parkland supplies beyond the mechanisms permitted by the Official Plan and Planning Act, there are a number of other park acquisition strategies that the Township may pursue, such as (but no limited to):
+Should there be a need to supplement parkland supplies beyond the mechanisms permitted by the Official Plan and Planning Act, there are a number of other park acquisition strategies that the Township may pursue, such as (but not limited to):